ONTAP docs

 Configure network ports

-Combine physical ports to create interface groups
+Combine physical ports to create ONTAP interface groups

-Configure VLANs over physical ports
+Configure ONTAP VLANs over physical ports

-Modify network port attributes
+Modify ONTAP network port attributes

 Convert 40GbE NIC ports into multiple 10GbE ports for 10GbE connectivity

-Covert the UTA2 port in ONTAP
+Convert the UTA2 port in the ONTAP network

 Convert the CNA/UTA2 optical modules